jordan-s-ramirez/Job-Search-Manager/README.md

 One of the key features of this app is its utilization of Material-UI design principles.
 This allows for a sleek and modern look and feel, while also ensuring a consistent user experience across all devices.

 ## Features
-* Search for stock by name or TINKER
+* Reads data from TSV file, which user uploads
-* Display RSI data for specific stock
+* Utilizing Chart.js allows for easy creation of visually appealing and informative charts to analyze job search data
-* Save data and clear searches
+* Save and delete entries
-* Clear saved data
+* Filter data by job location and job type

 ## How to use